mercurius-js/mercurius/README.md

 #### Using a custom errorHandler for handling downstream service errors in Gateway mode

-Service which uses Gateway mode can process different types of issues that can be obtained from remote services (for example, Network Error).
+Service which uses Gateway mode can process different types of issues that can be obtained from remote services (for example, Network Error, Downstream Error, etc.).
 A developer can provide a function (`gateway.errorHandler`) that can process these errors.

 ```js
 const Fastify = require("fastify");